 The roads needed new infrastructure.
 Filling stations, car lanes, traffic lights.

 The point is, we built things as the need for it grew.
 And the need grew slowly, which allowed for building small scale infrastructure one city block at a time.
+The car came along and an infrastructure followed right behind.
+And then they both evolved in tandem.

 Self Driven Cars or SDCs